kdl-org/kdl/README.md

 # The KDL Document Language

+> [!WARNING]
+> The main branch of this repository shows the latest v2.0.0 draft, which is a
+> work in progress and not considered the "mainline" KDL yet.
+Most KDL
+> implementations in the wild are based on the [v1.0.0
+> spec](https://github.com/kdl-org/kdl/tree/1.0.0) instead, so you may want to
+> refer to that if you're using KDL today.

 KDL is a small, pleasant document language with XML-like node semantics that looks like you're invoking a bunch of CLI commands!
 It's meant to be used both as a serialization format and a configuration language, much like JSON, YAML,